LoopKit/loopdocs/docs/troubleshooting/pod-pairing.md

 ![img/pod-pairing.png](img/pod-pairing.png){width="200"}
 {align="center"}

 Instead of filling a new pod with insulin, attempt to pair again using the original pod which was previously filled but unable to complete the pairing process successfully.
 That pod should still be occasionally giving reminder beeps.
-Place the RileyLink a few inches to the side of the pod and press the **Pair** button at the bottom of the screen and hopefully Loop will be able to successfully pair this time after starting from a fresh slate.
+Place the RileyLink a few inches to the side of the pod and press the **`Pair`** button at the bottom of the screen and hopefully, Loop will be able to successfully pair this time after starting from a fresh slate.
 If this pairing attempt is still unsuccessful, remember to still exhaust repositioning and Step 4 options before giving up on that pod.
 If it really won't pair after all that...then mark that loser pod with a Sharpie-drawn sad face and follow the directions in Step 3's colored box so that you don't end up with multiple beeping pods around accidentally.

 ### Step 5B "Deactivate pod"

-If you press the **Cancel** button and see an option for "Deactivate pod", we're going to do a little differently than Step 5A.
+If you press the **Cancel** button and see an option for "`Deactivate pod`", we're going to do a little differently than Step 5A.

 !!! warning "You *might* lose your pod by attempting this procedure"

     This is a point of no return for certain pod pairing situations and it is possible that the pod will be lost by attempting this procedure depending on the pod state.
 Some will recover fine, others may not.
 Since you can't know in advance if you might lose the pod, it is important to have already exhausted other possibilities described above in Steps 1-4 to try pairing.
 Specifically, (1) attempting to pair several times using varied relative positions of the RileyLink and pod (2) trying the pairing again but in a different room/location that might have less wireless interference, and (3) verifying your RileyLink is connected and functioning correctly.

 For this next part, we want to make sure that the pod doesn't accidentally receive the deactivation command we are about to use.
 We want Loop to do the command...we just really don't want the pod to hear it.
-There's two ways we can keep the pod from hearing it, either (1) prevent the RileyLink from hearing Loop's command (and thus the command cannot reach the pod) or (2) prevent the pod from hearing the command from RileyLink.
+There are two ways we can keep the pod from hearing it, either (1) prevent the RileyLink from hearing Loop's command (and thus the command cannot reach the pod) or (2) prevent the pod from hearing the command from RileyLink.
 To accomplish our keep-the-pod-ignorant goal, you can try either option like so:

 1. Prevent RileyLink from hearing: Turn your RileyLink off temporarily at its physical switch.
 Some people worry about accidentally breaking their RileyLink switch, and if that's you...you can instead put the RileyLink far away from your iPhone or put the RileyLink in the microwave.
 That will keep the RileyLink from hearing the Loop's deactivate pod command.
 If RileyLink can't hear it, then your pod won't receive it.
-2. Prevent pod from hearing: Move the beeping pod to a place that the pod is incapable of hearing the command.
-There's several options depending on what works for you:
+2. Prevent the pod from hearing: Move the beeping pod to a place where the pod is incapable of hearing the command.
+There are several options depending on what works for you:
     * Put the beeping pod far away..."shouldn't be able to hear those beeps anymore" kind of distance.
     * Put the pod in a not-turned-on-but-door-is-closed microwave.
-    * Put the pod in a faraday bag, if you own one.
+    * Put the pod in a Faraday bag, if you own one.

 Ok.
 Have the pod nice and ignorant?
 Good.
-Now press the "Deactivate Pod" button.
+Now press the "`Deactivate Pod`" button.
 It will take a few attempts, and you will see some failure messages about how the deactivation failed (of course it did...we hid the pod!)
-Eventually, you'll be given an "Continue" button that you'll want to use.
+Eventually, you'll be given a "`Continue`" button that you'll want to use.

 ![img/deactivate-pod.png](img/deactivate-pod.png){width="600"}
 {align="center"}

-Press the "Continue" button.
-The instructions start with "fill a new pod with insulin"...BUT DO NOT!
+Press the "`Continue`" button.
+The instructions start with "`fill a new pod with insulin`"...BUT DO NOT!
 Instead, bring that beeping pod back to the hearing range.
 Turn that RileyLink back on if you turned it off.
 Once you get the RileyLink on and the pod back in range, you'll just press the **Pair** button and hopefully you'll find success with the process.
 If this pairing attempt is still unsuccessful, remember to still exhaust repositioning and Step 4 options before giving up on that pod.
 If it really won't pair after all that...then mark that loser pod with a Sharpie-drawn sad face and follow the directions in Step 3's colored box so that you don't end up with multiple beeping pods around accidentally.

 ![img/deactivate-pod2.png](img/deactivate-pod2.png){width="600"}
 {align="center"}